apache/cordova-plugin-splashscreen/README.md

 ##### Dark Mode

-Since [Cordova-ios@6.1.0](https://github.com/apache/cordova-ios) it is now possible to optionally specify different SplashScreen images to be used when your app is running in dark mode.
-You can specify the luminosity of SplashScreen images in config.xml using the ~dark and ~light suffixes.
+Since [Cordova-iOS@6.1.0](https://github.com/apache/cordova-ios), it is now possible to optionally specify different SplashScreen images to use when the app is running in dark mode.
+The luminosity of SplashScreen images can be defined in `config.xml` using the `~dark` and `~light` suffixes.

 ```xml
 <!-- Default image to be used for all modes -->